python-useful-helpers/logwrap/README.rst

 ==========
 For code checking several CI systems is used in parallel:

-1. `Travis CI: <https://travis-ci.org/penguinolog/logwrap>`_ is used for checking: PEP8, installation possibility and unit tests
+1. `Travis CI: <https://travis-ci.org/penguinolog/logwrap>`_ is used for checking: PEP8, pylint, installation possibility and unit tests.
+Also it's publishes coverage on Codacy.

-2. `Circle CI: <https://circleci.com/gh/penguinolog/logwrap>`_ is used for checking: pylint, docs.
-In addition this CI publishes coverage results.

-3. `Codacy: <https://www.codacy.com/app/penguinolog/logwrap/dashboard>`_ is used for statical analysis and coverage display.
+2. `Codacy: <https://www.codacy.com/app/penguinolog/logwrap/dashboard>`_ is used for statical analysis and coverage display.

 CD system
 =========